AP VoteCast: Georgia voters sour on state of nation

 Voters in Georgia made their pick for president while holding negative views about the country's direction, according to an expansive AP survey of the American electorate.

-The most competitive election cycle in decades could confirm Georgia as a swing state or leave Republicans still in control.

 The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
-AP VoteCast found that almost two-fifths of Georgia voters said the U.S. is on the right track and three-fifths of voters said it is headed in the wrong direction.
+AP VoteCast found that 40% of Georgia voters said the U.S. is on the right track and 60% of voters said it is headed in the wrong direction.

-No Republican presidential candidate has lost the Peach state’s 16 electoral votes since George H.W.
-Bush in 1992.
-President Donald Trump won the state by five points in 2016.

-Georgia is a longtime Republican stronghold that Democrats believe could flip if Black voters show up in force.
-The Georgia secretary of state has forecast strong turnout this year.

 FACING THE PANDEMIC